Friktata/sdlua/README.md

 ## Future Plans

-Over the coming weeks, I plan to add more functionality for manipulating and working with surfaces and textures.
+Over the coming weeks I plan to add more functionality for manipulating and working with surfaces and textures.

 This project started as a fun way to learn SDL3, having used SDL many years ago.
 SDL3 has changed a lot, and this has been a great learning experience.